gingraslab/pep2gene/README.md

 We do not provide a Singularity definition file but the Docker image can be used with Singularity provided it is built from the correct source.
 The Dockerfile found in `docker/standard/` was designed for Docker itself.
 While the image is small (~7mb), it does not work with Singularity.
 The Dockerfile found in `docker/singularity/` will build an image compatibly with Singularity although it is about twice the size (13MB).

-The images are also hosted at DockerHub in separate repos: [Docker](https://cloud.docker.com/repository/docker/knightjdr/pep2gene) and [Singularity](https://cloud.docker.com/repository/docker/knightjdr/pep2genesing).
+The images are also hosted at GitHub in separate repos: [Docker](https://github.com/orgs/gingraslab/packages/container/package/pep2gene) and [Singularity](https://github.com/orgs/gingraslab/packages/container/package/pep2genesing).

 ## Usage